akingscote/akingscote.github.io/_posts/2024-11-27-microsoft-sentinel-log-poisoning.md

 - 15th October 2024 - Status changed to `Review/Repro`
 - 27th October 2024 - I chased for an update
 - 11th November 2024 - I chased for an update
-- 12th November 2024 - Determined to be low severity, caes closed
+- 12th November 2024 - Determined to be low severity, case closed

 ## Up Next
 I will upload a complete code and walkthrough, including all the terraform, commands and python needed to reproduce this finding.